Profiling

 Note that the allocations as reported by BenchmarkTools are CPU allocations.

-Application profiling
+Application tracing

 For profiling large applications, simple timings are insufficient.
 Instead, we want an overview of how and when the GPU was active to avoid times where the device was idle and/or find which kernels needs optimization.

 As we cannot use the Julia profiler for this task, we will use Metal's GPU profiler directly.
 Use the Metal.@profile macro to surround the code code of interest.
-This macro tells your system to track GPU calls and usage statistics and will save this information in a temporary folder ending in '.gputrace'.
+This macro tells your system to track GPU calls and usage statistics and will save this information in a temporary folder ending in '.trace'.
 For later viewing, copy this folder to a stable location or use the 'dir' argument of the profile macro to store the gputrace to a different location directly.

 $ METAL_CAPTURE_ENABLED=1 julia